 E. Special Requirements: A student's conduct is expected to follow the guidelines stated in the college catalogue and student handbook, any deviation will result in immediate disciplinary action.
-Please turn off all cell phones, pagers, etc. during class.
-A detailed list of lab/shop guidelines will be distributed to you at the beginning of this class; you are expected to follow all guidelines when in the shop.
 No smoking, chewing, or dipping is permitted in the building or outside the back doors of the shop and food and drinks are not allowed in any classroom, lab, or shop.
 All these activities will be limited to break time in designated areas only.
 Breaks will be limited to 20 minutes.
 Do not park on the back lot unless preauthorized by your instructor, unauthorized vehicles can be towed at the owner's expense.